masasakano/rangeary/.github/README.md

 negation of it must recover the original Rangeary +(5..Infinity)+.

 Obviously, it could not be done with +Endless Range+, as it defines only the positive infinity, or more accurately *positive endlessness*.
-For that reason, the use of `RangeExtd` is crucial for Rangeary.
+For this reason, the use of `RangeExtd` is crucial for Rangeary.

 In the Rangeary operation (of negation in this case), the following can